BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

     - Calculate residential capacity based on source (DUA * acres)
     - Calculate commercial capacity based on source (FAR * sqft)
 6. Determine where there is missing data
     - Determine where there is missing residential capacity.
-Regional zoning designations that allow residential uses: `('Specific or Special Plan Areas', 'Single Family Residential', 'Multi-Family Residential', 'Mixed Use Residential', 'Mixed Use Commercial')`
+Regional zoning designations that allow **residential uses**: `('Specific or Special Plan Areas', 'Single Family Residential', 'Multi-Family Residential', 'Mixed Use Residential', 'Mixed Use Commercial')`
     - Determine where there is missing commercial capacity.
-Regional zoning designations that allow commercial uses: `('Specific or Special Plan Areas', 'Mixed Use Residential','Commercial', 'Mixed Use Commercial')`
+Regional zoning designations that allow **commercial uses**: `('Specific or Special Plan Areas', 'Mixed Use Residential','Commercial', 'Mixed Use Commercial')`
 7. Export data for review
     - Export select columns as CSV and GeoJSON
 8. Create TOC land use summaries Tableau workbook